Photo by Innerbody Research

 The research on magnesium and sexual function is sparse, but there is definitely some potential for it to be a beneficial addition.
 One study on the magnesium levels of men reporting premature ejaculation (PE) found that lower levels were “significantly related” to the condition.24 However, more research is needed on the relationship between magnesium and PE.

-A separate study on the role magnesium plays in hypertension and cardiovascular disease has information that’s actually more closely related to the potential benefits for female sexual dysfunction than the other study.25 Researchers note that the mineral mimics the effects of a calcium channel blocker — a drug for lowering blood pressure that allows “blood vessels to relax and open.”26 This results in increased nitric oxide production and improved blood flow, similar to the amino acids in the VitaFLUX formula.
+A separate study on the role magnesium plays in hypertension and cardiovascular disease has information that’s actually more closely related to the potential benefits for female sexual dysfunction than the other study.
+Researchers note that the mineral mimics the effects of a calcium channel blocker — a drug for lowering blood pressure that allows “blood vessels to relax and open.”
+This results in increased nitric oxide production and improved blood flow, similar to the amino acids in the VitaFLUX formula.25 26

-Additionally, one study on zinc and nitric oxide notes that both are heavily involved in the various signal transduction pathways of the body, possessing “intersecting pathways.”28
+Additionally, one study on zinc and nitric oxide notes that both are heavily involved in the various signal transduction pathways of the body, describing them as “intersecting.”28

 As with all treatments, VitaFLUX may not work for everyone or provide the same potential benefits to everyone.
 If this supplement is right for you and your body, you’ll likely start to see some improvements after around a month or so.
-If there are no noticeable changes whatsoever after your first bottle is gone (a month of treatment), then it may be time to try something else.
+If there are no noticeable changes whatsoever after your first bottle is gone (30 days of use), then it may be time to try something else.

-The ingredients in VitaFLUX fall well below established tolerable upper limits, and the product should generally be safe for most people.
-Any side effects are likely to be very mild and could include stomach upset or diarrhea.
+The ingredients in VitaFLUX fall well below established tolerable upper limits, so the product should generally be safe for most healthy adults.
+Side effects of amino acids at the doses present in this supplement are more likely to be mild and may include gastrointestinal upset (like nausea and diarrhea).61

 However, we always recommend speaking with your doctor before trying a new supplement to make sure it’s a safe choice for you.